monopole/shexec/channeler/README.md

 # channeler

-A Go package that wires up a command-line shell with channels.
+A Go package that wires up a command-line shell with channels of string.